godaddy/datastar/README.md

 ```

-> Note: `ttl` can NOT be passed down from the previous existing data entry when calling `update`.
+> Note: `ttl` option can NOT be passed down from the previous existing data entry when calling `update`.
 So please always keep in mind to pass in the secondary ttl when updating the data entry, or it will default to NOT expired.

 ### Schema Validation